Neighbourhoods in Brussels: Sablon/Zavel

 From the Place Royale/Koningsplein, the Rue de la Régence/Regentschapsstraat crosses the Sablon/Zavel Quarter (Quartier du Sablon, Zavelwijk), made of the larger Grand Sablon/Grote Zavel ("Large Sablon") square in the north-west and the smaller Petit Sablon/Kleine Zavel ("Small Sablon") square and garden in the south-east, divided by the Church of Our Lady of Victories at the Sablon.
 It is a swanky district, where an antiques market is held, and in which antique and art dealers, as well as other luxury shops, have their businesses.
-Not far from there stood the Maison du Peuple/Volkshuis in Art Nouveau style by the famous architect Victor Horta, until its demolition in 1965.
+Not far from there stood the Maison du Peuple/Volkshuis in Art Nouveau style by the architect Victor Horta, until its demolition in 1965.
 The Sablon is also home to the Egmont Palace and the Royal Conservatory of Brussels.